brandon942/js-shrink/README.md

 # js-shrink
 Supplemental javascript minifier.
 Shortens string literals, property names, variable names, builtin values.
 Basically, it turns all frequently used strings into short variables and prepends the declaration statement.

 Property names are not mangled (changed).
-They are preserved as they are but are still minified.
-The minification through substitution is less effective than actual mangling but it's safer.
+They are preserved as they are but are still minified in the same way strings are.
+The minification is less effective than mangling but safer (can't break anything) and works for all property names.
+The downside is probably a slightly higher memory cost.

 # Usage
 ```javascript